 On the other hand, “vacation” contains the root-word “vac”, which comes from the Latin “vocare”.
 “Vocare” is “to empty”, and that’s why words like “vacate” and “evacuate” (v.) mean “to make empty”; or “to unoccupy”.
 This leads us to the word “vacuum” (n.), which is a space entirely devoid of matter or an emptiness.

-As a result, on a theory based purely on epistemology, I classify vacationers, especially those who have essentially stressful jobs/lives, as people who find ’emptiness’ a necessity.
+As a result, on a theory based purely on etymology, I classify vacationers, especially those who have essentially stressful jobs/lives, as people who find ’emptiness’ a necessity.
 They go on vacation to vacate their minds.

 If you’re like me, you want to engage with life in all its hassle.
 You find that ’emptiness’ to rather be a waste of time (like yoga, sorry not sorry).
 For this constant curiosity and lack of patience, we travel.
 And when we’re willing to bear that sorrow, we are compensated with adventure and stories.

 After my 10 week internship in a small town near the Libyan border, I decided it was enough.
 I was so mentally exhausted from the constant language barrier and grammar nazism that I spontaneously splurged on a vacation in a cliche resort in Sharm al-Sheikh for a weekend.

 I wanted to treat myself and do something new – feel adrenaline rush to my head again from the travel that had slowly become a routine.
 I settled on diving.
 Diving had been on my bucket list for a very long time and I refused to leave Egypt and its Red Sea, without ticking it off.

 After taking the 6-hour bus to Cairo from Marsa Matrouh (the city I worked in), I took another 13-hour bus to Sharm al-Sheikh.
 A lot of my local friends told me not to go alone as a foreign girl but I’d already set my mind to it.